 An interview with Madeline Wade

-As a Master Somatic Coach trained in Strozzi Bodywork, Madeline works through the body to help clients create powerful, lasting change in their lives.
+As a Master Somatic Coach trained in somatic bodywork, Madeline works through the body to help clients create powerful, lasting change in their lives.
 In essence, through practices that literally reshape the body, a new way of perceiving and being becomes deeply embodied.

 Following is an interview with Madeline in which she describes this work.

 What is somatic bodywork?

 Somatic bodywork takes a comprehensive, somatic approach to coaching through the body.
 “Soma” refers to the body in its wholeness – that is, mind, body and spirit.
 This approach recognizes that a person’s physical, mental, emotional and psychological history is manifested through the body in particular patterns, and by working through the body these historical patterns can be changed.

 In a gentle, systematic process, somatic bodywork allows you to open up and reshape your history – yourself – through releasing historical patterns, contractions, tension, and possibly trauma, in your body.
 And in this process of opening and releasing long-held patterns and contractions, you create space for more energy and aliveness in your body.
 When there’s more aliveness, there can be more choice, and in more choice you have an opportunity to shift something in your life, and a new story can appear.

 Can you explain more about the concept of historical patterns?

 Let me start at the beginning about how our bodies are “created” or shaped.
 As soon as we’re born, our family dynamics, culture toward race and gender, peer pressure, and institutions such as schools help us to create a body/self that moves in certain ways through the world.
 When we are young, the three main things we look for are safety, love and being seen.
 We create a body/self that will help us feel those things, no matter what’s going on around us.